Ball, the first of the Game and Watches.

 - Compilation Re-release: Good thing, too, because by the time the Colbert Bump arrived, the original line had been out of production for ten years.

 - Easter Egg: In Modern Helmet, if get a game over with less than 100 points and choose to retry, you'll play as Wario.

 - 100% Completion: Allows Zelda to be playable in the Gallery in 4.
 Good luck with that.

 - Retraux: The Game Boy is clearly capable of more than calculator graphics, but that would defeat the purpose, wouldn't it?

-- Suddenly Voiced: 4 is the only time that a Mr. Game & Watch has ever talked.
+- Suddenly Voiced: 4 is the only time that Mr. Game & Watch has ever talked.

-- Updated Re-release: The Modern versions, and to further that, 4 contained further-remastered versions of several of the games in 2 and 3.
+- Updated Re-release: The Modern versions, and to further that, 4 contained further-remastered versions of several of the games in the previous three in the series.